October 15, 2024

 2. You like the role.
 Being the poorest school in town offers little appeal, but serving a school with great diversity shines.

 3. It’s got allure.
 Once I found the Ft.
-Lauderdale light, I watched it again and again.
-It captured my attention.
+Lauderdale light, I checked it repeatedly.
+It had my attention.

 4. Competition matters less.
 You graciously acknowledge other’s light without defense.

-For example, Karen Willis confidently said, “They are a fine organization, but if you want to reach the most four-year-olds and their families in Orlando, then we’re your choice.”
+Karen Willis once said, “They’re a fine organization.
+But if you want to reach the most four-year-olds in Orlando, we’re your choice.”
+That’s clarity.

 Author